UF Health Shands Hospital ranked one of the nation's and region's top hospitals for

 Vaccine - HPV; Immunization - HPV; Gardasil; HPV2; HPV4; Vaccine to prevent cervical cancer; Genital warts - HPV vaccine; Cervical dysplasia - HPV vaccine; Cervical cancer - HPV vaccine; Cancer of the cervix - HPV vaccine; Abnormal Pap smear - HPV vaccine; Vaccination - HPV vaccine

 HPV is a common virus that is spread through sexual contact.
 There are several types of HPV.
 Many types don't cause problems.
-Some types of HPV can lead to:
+However, some types of HPV can lead to: